Sushant369/Physics-Informed-Neural-Networks-for-Heat-Equation/README.md

-# PINNHeat: Physics-Informed Neural Networks for Heat Equation Modeling
+# Physics-Informed Neural Networks for Heat Equation Modeling

 PINNHeat is a project that demonstrates the use of Physics-Informed Neural Networks (PINNs) to solve the heat equation.
 This project utilizes PyTorch to implement a neural network model that learns the solution to the heat equation and generates predictions for temperature distribution over a given domain.